Toronto Varsity Blues men's soccer: 1884: Association Football Committee

-1885-1890: The University of Toronto Athletic Association
+1885–1890: The University of Toronto Athletic Association

-In the spring of 1885, the team was invited to Kingston, to play against Queens finishing the inaugural season with 6 wins and 2 draws with 14 goals forward and 2 goals against.
+In the spring of 1885, the team was invited to Kingston to play against Queens, finishing the inaugural season with 6 wins and 2 draws with 14 goals forward and 2 goals against.

-At the start of the next school year in the fall of 1885, the team had seven members who were also part of the Canadian International Football Club—and were in Newark, NJ competing.
+At the start of the next school year in the fall of 1885, the team had seven members who were also part of the Canadian International Football Club – and were in Newark, NJ competing.

 In 1886, the Varsity Blues were to play Victoria College (then located in Cobourg) for the "Championship of Toronto," however the game was snowed out and a winner was never decided.
 At the end of that season, a letter-to-the-editor first appeared in the Varsity petitioning for the formation of an Athletic Association similar to that seen in McGill and Ottawa.

 By fall 1887, the Varsity Blues had a regular First Eleven and Second Eleven playing regular games against Trinity Medical School and Toronto Medical School.
-There were still complaints that so few games were being played because of scarcity of teams in the area.
+There were still complaints that so few games were being played because of the scarcity of teams in the area.

-In the spring of that school year, a meeting was held between the representatives of the Rugby, Soccer, Basketball, Cricket clubs as well as the Gymnasium Association and Annual Sports Committee to unite them all under a single body: the Athletics Association.
-This association would charge $2 (later agreed to be $1) from each students' fees to be put toward general care of the lawn and other properties, as well as to act as final arbiters of conflict among the committees and support any of the clubs in times of financial troubles.
+In the spring of that school year, a meeting was held between the representatives of the Rugby, Soccer, Basketball, and Cricket clubs as well as the Gymnasium Association and Annual Sports Committee to unite them all under a single body: the Athletics Association.
+This association would charge $2 (later agreed to be $1) from each student's fees to be put toward general care of the lawn and other properties, as well as to act as final arbiters of conflict among the committees and support any of the clubs in times of financial troubles.

 It wasn't until March 1891 that a draft constitution was put forth for the formation of the University of Toronto Athletic Association.
 This was readily supported by the soccer committee.

-In that same season, the Varsity Blues defeated Grand Trunk Club of Montreal and were self-proclaimed "Champions of Canada," later travelling by train to Detroit and Chatham, and winning both those games 3–1.
+In that same season, the Varsity Blues defeated Grand Trunk Club of Montreal and were self-proclaimed "Champions of Canada".
+Later they travelled by train to Detroit and Chatham and won both those games 3–1.